Abhishek-yadv/HackerRankSolution/README.md

 ### Hi friends, Welcome to my HackerRankSolution Repository!

-This is a collection of my work on HackerRank.
-Over the past six months, I dedicated 4 hours daily to learning Python and SQL by solving **[Number] problems**.
+This is a place for my work on HackerRank.
+For six months, I spent 4 hours every day learning Python and SQL and solving one problem.

 Why 4 hours?
-I aimed to develop a deep understanding by approaching each problem from multiple angles, not just the first solution that came to mind.
-I explored various approaches and strived for the most efficient solutions.
-It was challenging, but incredibly rewarding.
+Because I developed and approached one problem in many ways, not just one way.
+I explored multiple solutions and aimed for the most efficient manner.
+It was hard work, but I learned so much. 💪

-The best part?
-You'll see how a single problem can be solved in many ways, with some approaches being more efficient than others. ✨
+The best part is here you will get to know how one problem can be solved in many ways and the most efficient manner. 🧠✨

-This repository is organized into folders:

-* **Python:** Contains all Python and SQL problems I solved using Python.
-* **SQL:** Contains solutions to database questions using SQL. ️

-The code includes comments explaining my thought process and approach.
-You'll also notice improvements in my coding style as you explore the "History" section.
-This journey was a tremendous learning experience.
-There were challenges, but I persevered and kept pushing myself.
+In this folder, you can see files with my solutions.
+The Python file has many problems I solved using the Python language. 🐍

+The SQL file has database questions I answered with SQL. 🗄️

+I wrote comments in the code to explain what I did.
+My coding skills got better over time.
+You can see the changes in the "History" part. 📈

+This was a big learning time for me.
+I struggled sometimes but kept working hard. 🔄

-I hope my solutions can be a valuable learning resource for you.
-Feel free to reach out if you have any questions! ❓
+I hope you can learn from my solutions too.
+Let me know if you have any questions! ❓

+Coding is fun when you understand after trying.
+I am happy to share my work with you all.
+Happy learning! 🎉